JopStro/bspswallow/README.md

 # Known Issues

-* Incompatability with LibreOffice due to it having a splash screen and spawning multiple windows, it's reccomended to add libreoffice to the noswallow file if you use it.
+* Incompatability with LibreOffice due to it having a splash screen and spawning multiple windows.